ssddanbrown/inlets/README.md

 ```

 You can now create an `Ingress` record, or `LoadBalancer` to connect to your server.
+Note that clients connecting to this server will have to specify port 8000 for their remote, as the default is 80.

 #### Try inlets with KinD (Kubernetes in Docker)